Braves vs. Orioles Player Props Betting Odds

 Murphy Stats

-- Sean Murphy has 29 hits with eight doubles, nine home runs, 21 walks and 28 RBI.
+- Sean Murphy has put up 29 hits with eight doubles, nine home runs and 21 walks.
+He has driven in 28 runs.

 Murphy Recent Games